oxidecomputer/windows-image-builder/DEVELOPMENT.md

 `g4-snap`, and the image `g4`. **Re-running the identical command resumes**, because every step asks the rack what already exists rather than consulting a journal.

+The one step that does *not* reconcile is the build: from an ISO it rebuilds the image every time, including on a resume.
+A file at `--image-out` could equally be a finished image or one an interrupted build left half-written, and uploading a truncated installer fails somewhere inside Setup an hour later for no visible reason.
+A few minutes of rebuilding is the cheaper mistake.

 ### While it installs — the window to look inside

 The watch prints `answered on port 22` when Setup has finished, and the machine is